Gear-a-holic-ism

 Phase 1: Discovery (2 year)

-I found that I wasn’t really up to carrying a 60lb pack anymore, and came across people doing adventure racing, Mark Twight’s Extreme Alpinism, ultralight backpacking advocated by Ray Jardine, the ultralight yahoo mailing list, and later the folks at BPL, e.g. people providing the groundwork for the /r/Ultralight community.
-While I don’t completely embrace all their ideas, my approach has been strongly influenced by them.
-I will agree with Andrew… ultralight people need to chill.
+I found that I wasn’t really up to carrying a 60lb pack anymore, and came across people doing adventure racing, Mark Twight’s Extreme Alpinism, ultralight backpacking advocated by Ray Jardine.
+I benefitted greatly from correspondence with Glen Van Peski, Ryan Jordan and Don Ladigin, the backpackinglight yahoo mailing list, and later the folks at BPL.
+While I don’t go as light as some of them, I was strongly influenced by them.
+I suppose most people would consider me an ultralight backpacker.
+I agree with Andrew… ultralight people need to chill.

-I replaced my heaviest items with light or ultralight weight versions.
+I started by replacing my heaviest items with light or ultralight weight versions.
 I drop some items I always took but never used and asked the question “Do I actually need these things?” and “Can I improvise or use something I already have to cover this potential need?”

 Phase II: Incremental Improvement (3 years)